microsoft/PowerToys/README.md

 #### 0.53 - December 2021 Update

 We hope everyone has had a wonderful December 2021.
-The PowerToys community has been busy with a bunch improvements.
+The PowerToys community has been busy with a bunch of improvements.
 We're still working on improving the installer but this should drastically improve things.
 3 things you will want to check out are GCode support in file explorer preview pane and thumbnails, the new web search plugin from PowerToys Run via <kbd>??</kbd> action phrase, and the new Always on Top utility via <kbd>Win</kbd>+<kbd>Ctrl</kbd>+<kbd>T</kbd>.

-[@Aaron-Junker](https://github.com/Aaron-Junker) also has done some great progress on implementing developer file preview via the Monaco engine from Visual Studio Code.
+[@Aaron-Junker](https://github.com/Aaron-Junker) also has done some great progress on [implementing developer file preview pane](https://github.com/microsoft/PowerToys/issues/1527) via the Monaco engine from Visual Studio Code.

 #### Always on Top
 - With a quick <kbd>Win</kbd>+<kbd>Ctrl</kbd>+<kbd>T</kbd>, the window in focus is toggled to be on top.
-Toggle again, and reverts back to normal.
+Toggle again, and it reverts back to normal.

 #### ColorPicker
 - HEX input improvements for adjust color menu including support for hex code without hashtag and short hex code like #CF0.
 Thanks @htcfreek